OmGurav66/Python_Assignments_Tutedude/README.md

-# Python Tasks

-This repository contains Python scripts for basic programming tasks.

-## Task 1
-**Greeting with Full Name**
+Task 1 – Perform Basic Mathematical Operations x = int(input(...)) and y = int(input(...))

+Takes two numbers from the user and converts them into integers.

+add, sub, mul, div

+Performs addition, subtraction, multiplication, and integer division (// gives quotient without decimal part).

+print(...)

+Task 2 – Create a Personalized Greeting f = str(input(...)) and l = str(input(...))

-- Takes first name and last name from user input.
+Takes first name and last name from the user as strings.
-- Concatenates them into a full name.
-- Prints a personalized greeting.

-## Task 2
-**Reverse a String**
-- Takes any string input from the user.
-- Reverses the string.
-- Prints the reversed string.
+fullName = f + " " + l

+Concatenates first and last names with a space in between.

+print(f"...")

+Uses f-string formatting to print a personalized welcome message.